 The Ratio for the Core Workforce, Ages 25-54

 Like the 16-and-over version, this chart depicts a current situation that is considerably different from the era before the Financial Crisis, although the trend has been slowly improving since early 2010, as illustrated by the dotted-line moving averages.
 Since this is non-seasonally adjusted data, the summer months are obvious outliers, with full-time employment spiking during the June-August period.
-In July 2012 and again in August 2013 the data points nudged each other.
-After the summer months, not surprisingly, the spread returned, although it is now noticeably narrower than the previous pre-summer spread.
+In July 2012 and again in August 2013 the gap narrowed, and it is yet narrower this summer.

 Obamacare and Part-Time Employment